12.1.6 Policy for Applicants for Undergraduate Admission

 Appeal of admissions decision

 Every student that is not offered admission to the College has the right to appeal their decision.
-The committee will only accept letters of appeal from the student.
+The committee only accepts student-initiated appeals.
 An applicant should only appeal if there is substantial new information that the committee was not aware of at the time of the original decision.
-An applicant should not appeal just to request a second review of their application.
-Special circumstances are evaluated on a case by case basis by an admission professional.
+An applicant may not appeal just to request a second review of their application.
+Special circumstances are evaluated on a case-by-case basis by an admissions professional.

 Financial Aid

-Federal financial aid is only available to students in a degree-seeking status.
+Federal financial aid is only available to students in degree-seeking status.

 Privacy and Security Policies